 The matrix of 16 buttons on the upper left delegates an individual keyer for Effects Send menu control.
 The delegated keyer will be yellow.
 With a keyer delegated, touching one of the Internal Transform Engines buttons (TE 1 - TE 6) at the lower part of the screen activates Effects Send for that keyer using that Transform Engine channel.
 Since all Transform Engines operate identically, it does not matter which one is used each time.
-Touching one of the External Loops buttons on the lower right will assign an external Effects Send path for the delegated keyer.
-Buttons grayed out are inactive.
-In Figure 228 two Transform Engines are installed, and an External DPM is not configured for use with Effects Send.
+In Figure 188 two Transform Engines are installed.

 Touching the Efx Send Active button will toggle Effects Send on or off for the delegated keyer.
-When toggled off, the Transform Engine or DPM Effect Send path channel becomes available for assignment to another keyer.
+When toggled off, the Transform Engine path channel becomes available for assignment to another keyer.

-Touching the Lock button locks the assignment of that Transform Engine or DPM to that keyer, and it will not be released when Effects Send is toggled off.
+Touching the Lock button locks the assignment of that Transform Engine to that keyer, and it will not be released when Effects Send is toggled off.
 Locked keyer touch buttons display a red indicator.